Earth Sciences

 When Central Australia slipped and trembled

-New University of Melbourne research in Central Australia provides key insights into how some faults may break in Australia to produce larger earthquakes.
+The 2016 magnitude 6.0 earthquake in the Petermann Ranges gives researchers key insights into how some faults may break in Australia to produce larger earthquakes

 Australia’s mountains are still growing

-University of Melbourne-led research shows the Eastern Highlands of Victoria have been growing at a rate of 76 metres every million years, and are still going.
+Research using the age of caves shows the Eastern Highlands of Victoria have been steadily growing at a rate of 76 metres every million years, and are still going

 What causes an ice age to end?